 The IAS Visa Wizard is the easy way to find the correct visa for you

-Have you experienced a Tier 1 Entrepreneur Visa refusal?
-Are you worried that you will have your Entrepreneur Visa refused in the future?
-This visa route has one of the highest refusal rates out of all the UK visas.
+The Tier 1 Entrepreneur Visa route has one of the highest refusal rates out of all the UK visas.
 With 1/3 of all applications for Entrepreneur Visas refused by the Home Office every year, preparation is crucial.
 If you have had your Entrepreneur Visa refused, you may want to start a fresh application or begin what is called an Administrative Review.

 Aside from the application form, there are two main elements of a Tier 1 Entrepreneur Visa application: the business plan and the interview.
 Each of these elements will be scrutinised by the Home Office when they are assessing your application.
 Because of this, it is crucial that you are well-prepared for each part before you apply.